Quantized enveloping superalgebra of type $P$: Introduction

 The purpose of this paper is to introduce a quantum superalgebra of type $P$ via the FRT formalism \cite{FRT}.
 A similar approach was used by G. Olshanski in \cite{Ol} to define quantum superalgebras of type $Q$.
 We prove that our quantized enveloping superalgebra $\mfU_q\mfp_n$ quantizes a Lie bisuperalgebra structure on $\mfp_n$, a periplectic Lie superalgebra.

-The fake Casimir element used in \cite{BDEA^+1}, \cite{BDEA^+2} is a solution of the classical Yang-Baxter equation and a quantum version of that fake Casimir element, denoted $S$, is a solution of the quantum Yang-Baxter equation which serves as an essential ingredient in the definition of $\mfU_q\mfp_n$.
+Using a Manin triple, we find a solution $s$ of the classical Yang-Baxter equation.
+This element is similar but different from the fake Casimir element used in \cite{BDEA^+1}, \cite{BDEA^+2}.
+The quantum version of $s$, denoted $S$, is a solution of the quantum Yang-Baxter equation which serves as an essential ingredient in the definition of $\mfU_q\mfp_n$.
 It follows that the tensor superspace $\mathbb{C}(n|n)^{\otimes \ell}$ is a representation of $\mfU_q\mfp_n$ and the centralizer of the action of $\mfU_q\mfp_n$ is a quantum version of the periplectic Brauer algebra.
 The classical setting corresponding to $q=1$ was studied in \cite{Mo}.
 A similar result for type $Q$ Lie superalgebras was established in \cite{Ol}, where the centralizer of the action of the quantized enveloping superalgebra was proven to be the Hecke-Clifford superalgebra of the symmetric group $S_{\ell}$.
 Having at our disposal the periplectic $q$-Brauer algebra, we can introduce the periplectic $q$-Schur superalgebra in a natural way.
-We conjecture that these are mutual cenralizers (that is, they satisfy a double-centralizer property).
+We conjecture that these are mutual centralizers (that is, they satisfy a double-centralizer property).

 One immediate problem is to define $\mfU_q\mfp_n$ in terms of Drinfeld-Jimbo generators and relations and study its category $\mathcal O$.
 For type $Q$ Lie superalgebras, this problem was addressed in \cite{GJKK}.
 Furthermore, in \cite{GJKKK}, a theory of crystal bases for the tensor representations of $\mfU_q\mfg$ was established.
 Unfortunately, it is unlikely that natural crystal bases exist in the type $P$ case due to the nonsemisimplicity of the category of tensor modules, contrary to what happens in type $Q$.
 Another natural direction is to construct, using also the FRT formalism, quantum affine superalgebras of type $P$.
 (See \cite{ChGu} for the type $Q$ case.)
 Yangians of type $P$ and $Q$ appeared already many years ago in the work of M. Nazarov \cite{Na1,Na2}.
 We hope to return to these questions in a future publication.